Amybarba/lambda-calculator/README.md

 **Step 3**

+### This could use some more explaining, it completely ignores the fact that you have to finish the button component, this is the second project in react
 - Map over the data and dynamically render components for each piece of data in the arrays.
 - You will need to import the component that you'll render in the map function.